dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 ##### Response format

-Please note that even though full field filtering (`fields=...`) support is not yet implemented, this endpoint still supports returning sub-objects when `fields` request parameter is passed.
+Please note that even though field filtering (`fields=...`) support is not yet implemented, this endpoint still supports returning sub-objects when the `fields` request parameter is passed.

 ```json
 {